japinol7/the-codemaster/README.md

 			> Red:  High level items or NPCs.
 	> Player movement:
 	    > You just can move left, right or jump.
+	> Player level up:
+	    > You can level up by gaining experience points.
+	    > When you level up you improve your skills:
+            > Currently, you just get the energize shield capability when you level up to level 2.
+            > In the future, your stats will be level-up-friendly and we will add more skills.
 	> Player actions:
 	    > Eat an apple from your stock.
 	    > Drink a health potion from your stock.